 I double-click underneath that track header, creating a new track (Track 2), but I reassign that track header to the same track as my Ultrabeat (Track 1), giving me another MIDI lane in my arrangement for me to lay down a hi-hat line.

 I now have two lanes for the same track!

 Thanks for checking out these tips.
-For more like this, please consider signing up to my mailer.

 Also, don’t hesitate to ask me anything.
 I have been using Logic Pro for many years and I am even Apple Certified.